 NASA isn’t just about sending stuff out into space—they want to help you learn about space too.
-Get started with this collection of lesson plans.
+Get started with these lesson plans.

 - Project Spectra!

-You won’t have to put on a spacesuit to explore the solar system—this series of activities takes you there as you learn about how light helps us learn.
+You won’t have to put on a spacesuit to explore the solar system—these activities take you there as you learn about how light helps us learn.

 - The Dark Side of the Universe